This lentil veggie burger is a weekly go-to recipe! It’s easy to put together, made with whole food ingredients, healthy and delicious!

 - Seasonings

-The best thing about veggie burgers is how easy the come together!
-Here are the few steps these lentil veggie burger need:
+The best thing about these vegan lentil burgers is how easy the come together!
+Here are the few steps to make this vegan burger patty recipe:

 - Pulse all ingredients in a food processor.